Meet the LBD Lab

 Research Assistant

-McKenzie is from Baton Rouge, Louisiana, and a junior at Tulane University.
+McKenzie is from Baton Rouge, Louisiana, and a senior at Tulane University.
 She is currently majoring in Neuroscience.
 Her interest in pediatrics and neuroscience are what led her to join Dr. Markant’s lab.
 In her free time she enjoys spending time with her younger siblings, trying new foods, and hanging out with friends!

 Emma Crawford